PseudoTV/PseudoTV_Live/plugin.video.pseudotv.live/README.md

 ------------

 # FYI & Known Issues:

+- .mp4 files are not recommend there is a high probability PseudoTV Live will not properly parse its runtime.

 - If you experience poor performance using PseudoTV Live; Try disabling "Accurate Duration" parsing, and setting "Playback Method" to playlists.
   It is recommend on low power devices like AndroidTV/AppleTV to outsource channel building to a "server" instance of Kodi running on a PC; then configure all other Kodi instances as a client.